On the relation of special linear algebraic cobordism to Witt groups: Preliminaries on and ring cohomology theories.

-A commutative ring $T$-spectrum is a commutative monoid $(A,m,\unit)$ in $(\SH(k),\wedge,\SSp)$.
-The cohomology theory defined by such spectrum is a ring cohomology theory satisfying a certain bigraded commutativity condition described by Morel.
-Recall some facts related to the multiplicative structure.
+in $\SH(k)$.
+The cohomology theory defined by such spectrum is a ring cohomology theory satisfying a certain bigraded commutativity condition described by Morel (see below).
+Recall some facts related to the multiplicative structure which are parallel to the classical topological ones studied in \cite[III.9]{Ad74}.